jimclarkatduke/mastif/README.md

-# gjam
+# mast
-data sets and examples
+data sets

-for import by gjam vignettes in R
+for import by mast vignettes in R